We were in the storm

 with Heinrich Campendonk, Marc Chagall, Robert and Sonia Delaunay, Paul Klee, August Macke, Gabriele Münter, among others

-With “We Were in the Storm”, a “View into the Collection” accompanies an exhibition at Kunsthalle Bielefeld for the second time.
-Based on the themes of the temporary exhibition “Jacoba van Heemskerck.
-Uncompromisingly Modern”, the collection of the Kunsthalle Bielefeld is presented in a new way.
-In the process, previously unseen compilations and adjacencies emerge, bringing to light new and surprising aspects of the supposedly familiar artworks.
+“We were in the Storm” is the second time that a “look into the collection” has accompanied an exhibition at the Kunsthalle Bielefeld.
+Based on the temporary exhibition “Jacoba van Heemskerck.
+Uncompromisingly modern”, the collection of the Kunsthalle Bielefeld will be presented in a new way.
+This results in previously unseen combinations and neighborhoods that reveal new and surprising aspects of the supposedly familiar works of art.

-The “Sturm” was one of the most important collecting points of the avant-garde at the beginning of the 20th century.
-After founding a magazine under this title in Berlin in 1910, Herwarth Walden (1876-1941) and his second wife Nell Walden-Roslund (1887-1975) opened a gallery of the same name two years later.
-The art movements propagated were Expressionism, Futurism, Cubism, and later also Dadaism and Neue Sachlichkeit.
-The “Sturm” existed until 1932 and was a network that operated internationally and interdisciplinarily and also took women’s art into account from the beginning.
-“Blick in die Sammlung #2″ shows works by artists who were members of the “Sturm” or were exhibited there.
+The “Sturm” was one of the most important rallying points for the avant-garde at the beginning of the 20th century.
+After founding a magazine under this title in Berlin in 1910, Herwarth Walden (1876-1941) and his wife Nell Walden-Roslund (1887-1975) opened a gallery of the same name two years later.
+The art movements propagated were Expressionism, Futurism, Cubism, and later Dadaism and New Objectivity.
+The “Sturm” existed until 1932 and was a network that operated internationally and interdisciplinarily and also took women’s art into account from the very beginning.
+“Blick in die Sammlung #2” shows works by artists who were members of the “Sturm” or exhibited there.